Sujeet242001/IPL-Dashboard-Anyalysis/README.md

-# IPL-Dashboard-Anyalysis
+# IPL-Data-Analysis(Iteractive dashboard creation using MS-Excel)

+## Project Objective:
-The IPL dashboard provides an interactive analysis of IPL data from 2008 to 2018, showcasing team performances, toss impact, key venues, and top players through visually engaging charts.
-It enables users to explore insights such as team win patterns and player achievements.
+The goal of this project is to analyze IPL data from 2008 to 2018 using an interactive Excel dashboard.
+It aims to uncover insights such as team performance trends, win patterns, venue impact, and top players' achievements.

+## Dataset used